 If readily available and feasible, consider implementing routine rapid testing of all consenting employees as an additional active screening measure.
 Consider how you will manage the response to a rapid test result.

-Anyone who does not pass screening should not enter the workplace, should wear a medical mask, if available (otherwise, wear a well-constructed and well-fitting non-medical mask), return home (while avoiding public transit as much as possible), contact their health care provider or local public health authority and follow their advice.
+Anyone who does not pass screening should not enter the workplace, should wear a medical mask or respirator, if available (otherwise, wear a well-constructed and well-fitting non-medical mask), return home (while avoiding public transit as much as possible), contact their health care provider or local public health authority and follow their advice.

 Develop procedures for contacting local public health authorities for further advice in the event of a positive COVID-19 case.
 If the case is work-related, additional notifications may be required (e.g., the jurisdictional health and safety regulator and worker compensation board for your province or territory).
 Complete an incident report and begin an investigation.